 The conversion rate difference

 Creator audiences are built through habitual engagement.
 Daily or weekly content, ongoing community, direct interaction at scale.
-The fan isn't waiting to be reminded about a tour — they're checking in voluntarily.
+The fan is checking in voluntarily on a regular cadence.
 When a live event is announced, it lands inside an existing relationship, not as a cold marketing impression.
 The behavioral difference shows up in ticket sales.

 What the traditional booking model misses

-The established metrics for booking decisions — streaming numbers, chart position, radio airplay — measure passive consumption.
+The established metrics for booking decisions (streaming numbers, chart position, radio airplay) measure passive consumption.
 A creator with 3 million highly engaged YouTube subscribers may be a better live event bet than an artist with 50 million Spotify monthly listeners, but the existing tools can't see that.
-They're reading the wrong signal.
+They're reading signals calibrated for a different era of the industry, when the path from casual listener to ticket buyer was more predictable.